 Old or new, you can give your home character and add a unique touch with a decorative element or two.
 One of the most popular features over the last year has been outdoor metal wall décor, from signs to symbols – it just adds that little something extra.
 It doesn’t matter if your house opens onto the street or you have an enclosed lawn area, any outdoor space can be transformed with a little imagination and creativity.
 If you can’t place a planter by your front door, what about a window box?

 Your front door is the focal point of your home, it’s where the eye is drawn when someone passes by and can say a lot about a property.
 You want your front door to make a statement, one that exudes that what’s inside has been lovingly cared for.
 Ditch any tired façade and freshen up with a good clean and a bold paint colour that is in-keeping with your home’s architectural style.
 Check any covenants in case you need to stick to a required palette, from heritage shades to bright colours, keep it simple.

 Room for a Seat?

 There is something about a bench or a seat at the front of a property that adds to that sense of ‘home’.
-This may not be possible for a lot of properties within Bristol, but if yours has the room consider adding a little something, combined with a couple of planters blooming with colour and you’ve created an area that people will want to enjoy.
+This may not be possible for a lot of properties, but if yours has the room consider adding a little something, combined with a couple of planters blooming with colour and you’ve created an area that people will want to enjoy.

 Clean your gutters